Cup of Tea Clackamas

 Even though the Oregon City gallery was short lived the experience was everything the artists hoped for.
 The following year the crew packed up and moved to West Linn.
 The new location had a storefront connected to the same building the Truax Designs workshop is in.
 This move was going to speed up production… Soon as we were getting ready to officially launch the second chapter of the gallery Coivid-19 came to Oregon.
 We were forced to cancel the project.
 Truax Designs still has a workshop in the West Linn building but it’s not open to the public.

-Outside The Box – DIY Cabinet Doors
+Outside The Box – Cabinet Door Web Design

 Outside The Box